fhumbertodf/dicionario/Textos6.md

 around in the water, as a way to keep cool.
 When it is a windy day, some people try sports such as surfing.
 Going to the beach is surely one of the best ways to spend a summer day!*

-## 266 - Making Cookies

->*Ummmm.
-Something smells good!
-My friend's mom is making cookies.
-They are chocolate chip, my favourite!
-I think I'll go home and ask my mom if we can make cookies, too.
-I run all the way home and rush through the door.
-I yell, "Mom, Mom!"
-She comes out from her bedroom, her eyes wide.
-"What?" she answers, a little worried.
-I breathlessly ask if we can please, pretty please, make cookies.
-She smiles and says, "I guess so."
-"YES!"
-I reply.
-First mom tells me to get out the cooking stuff; so I get out the mixer and bowl, the measuring cups and spoons and the cookie sheets.
-Then she tells me to get out the recipe book.
-I remind her that the recipe is on the chocolate chip package.
-"Right," she says.
-Then she asks me to look at the recipe and get out the things we need: like flour, sugar and butter.
-We set the oven temperature to 350 degrees F. Then, we mix all of the flour and other stuff (ingredients) together.
-Last, we add the chocolate chips.
-We drop the batter by big teaspoons full onto the cookie sheets.
-We set the timer for 12 minutes and just sit back and enjoy the good smell!
-The buzzer rings.
-We take the cookies out.
-Oh, do they look good!
-We don't even wait for them to cool down.
-Both Mom and I get a big glass of cold milk and two big warm cookies each.
-Yum!
-Yum!
-Want to join us?!*

-## 267 - Stars in the Midnight Sky

->*"Twinkle, twinkle, little star, how I wonder what you are; up above the world so high, like a diamond in the sky, twinkle, twinkle little star."
-This is a little poem/song I always say when I am outside, and I see the stars.
-When I see the first star of the night, I sometimes say this one: "Star light, star bright, first star I see tonight; I wish I may; I wish I might, have the wish I wish tonight."
-Do you have a special thing to say about the stars?
-Stars are beautiful bright spots in the sky.
-Stars are usually seen at night when it is dark.
-We can't see them in the day time because the sun is so bright, the brightest star of all.
-I like staying up late just to look at the stars.
-One time I was outside at midnight, and the stars seemed to sparkle and dance.
-They really did look like diamonds dancing in the sky!
-If you watch the stars long enough, you may see a falling star or a shooting star.
-I have seen both.
-A falling star is where the star just seems to drop, and it leaves a trail of what appears like star dust.
-A shooting star is very beautiful.
-It "shoots" across the sky leaving a long trail of colourful "star dust."
-Shooting stars seem to brighten up the whole sky.
-They usually seem quite close to the earth.
-Have you ever watched the stars and got the urge to reach out and touch them, or even to join them in their secret dance?
-I wonder what it would be like to see a star up close.
-Would it look like the moon?
-Maybe one day when I am older, I will go up in a rocket ship and visit the dancing stars in the midnight sky!*